NOISE INDUCED HEARING LOSS - ACT, BEFORE THE DAMAGE IS DONE

 When starting workplace noise monitoring, you must ask yourself 5 key questions:

-If noise exposure reaches 80 decibels (dB), the equivalent of a telephone dial tone, employers are legally bound to start taking action.
-Workplace noise monitoring gives you this analysis and will ensure you are putting the right processes in process, protecting your workforce now from potentially developing NIHL in the future as a result of workplace conditions.
+Workplace noise monitoring gives you this analysis and will ensure you are putting the right processes in place, protecting your workforce now from potentially developing NIHL in the future as a result of workplace conditions.